East Carolina University

 With respect to late homework:

-In addition to a comprehensive, face-to-face, final exam [3:00-4:50, Wednesday the 28th of November, in Rawl 304, you can expect to have weekly quizzes, administered by Bryan during the Wednesday lab meetings.
+In addition to a comprehensive, face-to-face, final exam [noon-1:50, Wednesday the 22nd of April, in Rawl 304, you can expect to have weekly quizzes, administered by Bryan during the Wednesday lab meetings.
 The most likely format for these quizzes is multiple choice and true-false, but it is possible that other formats will be used.
 You should check out Professor Karl's Tips for Students Taking Multiple Choice Tests before taking his quizzes.
 There will be time limits imposed -- that is, you must complete each quiz within a specified time period.

 On the weekly quizzes, you may use a summary sheet (8.5 x 11 inches, both sides) on which you have hand-written anything you want.
 Professor Karl's insists on it being hand-written because he knows that preparing it helps you learn the material, but simply copying and pasting material into a document teaches you next to nothing.
 On the final examination you may use a three-sheet summary.
 Do not rely on your summary sheet providing you the answers to many of the questions on the quizzes and the final exam.
 If you have not studied the material, you will probably not have enough time to find the answers on your summary sheets.